 Find details about the university’s subjects in the AU course catalogue.

-You can refine your search by choosing words such as ‘period’, ‘department’ and ‘degree programme’.
+You can refine your search by choosing words such as ‘period’, 'language', ‘department’ and ‘degree programme’.
 The course catalogue is divided into subject areas, and it might therefore be necessary to refer to several different fields to find courses on a particular subject.

 In the Bachelor’s guide and the Master’s guide, you can find a thematic overview of the university’s different degree programmes.
 This should help identify the single subject to search for in the course catalogue.